abiosoft/caddy-yaml/README.md

     body: "#{ ._hello } with #{ ._nest.value }"
 ```

-_If string interpolation is not needed, consider using YAML anchors and aliases instead_.
+_If string interpolation is not needed, YAML anchors and aliases can also be used to achieve this_.

 ### Environment Variables